reuschi/smart-photo-frame/README.md

 ## Creating the automatic run of the script

 To run the frame automatically via bootup you additionally need to add the call of "main.py" to the "/etc/rc.local" file.

+## Still open tasks

+- [ ] Complete the replacement of all texts
+- [ ] Implement another interconnection between frame and sender (OwnCloud, Dropbox, etc.)